aha-0810/aha-0810.github.io/_posts/2023-08-30-research_block.md

 ---
-title: A Research Trends in BIM-based Blockchain
+title: 2022_A Research Trends in BIM-based Blockchain
 date: 2023-08-30 14:00:00 +0900 # this is the time when the file should be shown to public
-categories: [Research]
+categories: [Conference Proceedings]
 tags: [bim, blockchain, research trend]     # TAG names should always be lowercase
 ---